History of Lupita Nyong'o in Timeline

 Lupita Nyong'o

 Lupita Nyong'o is a highly acclaimed actress recognized for her exceptional talent and versatility.
-She has earned prestigious awards, including an Academy Award and a Daytime Emmy Award.
-She also has received nominations for a British Academy Film Award, a Golden Globe Award and a Tony Award, highlighting her impactful presence across film and theater.
+She has earned prestigious awards such as an Academy Award, a Daytime Emmy Award, and a Screen Actors Guild Award.
+Furthermore, she has been nominated for two British Academy Film Awards, a Golden Globe Award, and a Tony Award, highlighting her significant contributions and impact across film, television, and theatre.
+Her work has received widespread critical acclaim and she is considered one of the most talented performers of her generation.

 1980: Family Left Kenya